How to beat winter cravings

 Try our recipes for slow-cooked vanilla poached pears or our easy roast quinces with cinnamon and vanilla.

 WW tip: Buy individual oven and microwave-safe ramekins to portion control your cooked fruit dessert servings.

 Substitute red meat in your bolognaise, curry or casserole with legumes such as chickpeas, red kidney beans or lentils.
 Why swap?
-Legumes are a cost-effective source of protein, low-GI and have resistant starch to promote optimal levels of good bacteria in the gut for an immunity boost (not to mention legumes are a ZeroPoint™ food!).
+Legumes are a cost-effective source of protein, low-GI and have resistant starch to promote optimal levels of good bacteria in the gut for an immunity boost.
 Our recipe for red lentil and pumpkin lasagne combines roasted pumpkin, lentils and a hint of nutmeg to create a healthy and hearty winter meal.

 WW tip: Get the slow cooker out and try our winter slow cooking recipes.

 As a member of the cabbage family, cauliflower is a good source of vitamin C and can be eaten raw or cooked.
 It's also available throughout winter in Australia.
 A serve of cooked cauliflower (75g) contains approximately 41mg of vitamin C – that’s close to 100% of your recommended daily intake.
 Cauliflower is also known for its anti-inflammatory properties that may help to boost your immune system.
 Our recipe for spice roasted cauliflower is roasted in turmeric and cumin and topped with sweet currents and is a great side dish to any winter dinner.